Pets and the immunocompromised personAIDS patients and pets; Bone marrow transplant patients and pets; Chemotherapy patients and pets

 - Had their spleen removed

-However, many patients decide to keep their pets.
-Therefore, the patient and their family must be aware of the potential risk for diseases that can be passed from animals to humans.
+If you decide to keep your pet, you and your family must be aware of the risk of diseases that can be passed from animals to humans.
+Here are some tips:

 - Ask your veterinarian for information on infections that you might get from your pets.

 - Keep your pet clean and healthy.
-Make sure that all vaccinations are up to date.
+Make sure that vaccinations are up to date.